Involve your subject matter experts: 5 tips for learning organizations

 • Reduced dependency on individual employees

-• Fewer middlemen and reduced production hours.
-Giving your SMEs tools for course production, your organization becomes less dependent on external resources, such as agencies, project managers, script writers, and producers.
+• Fewer middlemen and production hours.
+Giving your SMEs course production tools, your organization becomes less dependent on external production resources, such as agencies, project managers, script writers, and producers.

 • Reduced need for external (often generic) off-the-shelf courses.